Glank/Galois/README.md

     A.set(row,col,value)
     print A.get(row,col)

-These operators work with matricies as well (provided that they are of the right dimensions of course):
+These simple operators work with matricies as well (provided that they are of the right dimensions of course):

     C = A*B
     C = A+B